badsyntax/richardwillis.info/blog/setup-nextjs-app-typescript-prettier.md

 draft: false
 ---

-This post outlines the steps I take to set up a new NextJS project, and covers the following features:
+This post outlines the steps I take to set up a new NextJS project and covers the following features:

 - TypeScript support
 - Prettier for formatting